-The set also has experience of UNCITRAL arbitration against an African government concerning a very substantial claim for breach of contract; oil and gas shipment and storage disputes in Keyna; multi-million pound tax litigation in Uganda; and Nigerian-related litigation in the banking, finance, telecoms, aviation, and corporate fields.
+The set also has experience of UNCITRAL arbitration against an African government concerning a very substantial claim for breach of contract; oil and gas shipment and storage disputes in Kenya; multi-million pound tax litigation in Uganda; and Nigerian-related litigation in the banking, finance, telecoms, aviation, and corporate fields.

 The set acts for the Central Bank of Nigeria in a jurisdiction dispute as to whether limitation periods apply to claims for dishonest assistance in breach of trust, a case heard in the Supreme Court in 2013, with other appellate aspects, concerned with the relationship between English trust law and Nigerian public law, going to the Court of Appeal in early 2013.

 This shows the quality of our legal acumen in such disputes, whilst our trial strategy and management skills were seen in the case of Access Bank Plc v Akingbola, one of the highest value Commercial Court trials of 2012, where the trial was heard in London and in Nigeria for more than six weeks with judgment was entered for over £900 million.